 I talk about autism a lot, so I’m going to go over some important information about autism here for those who are wondering what is autism, really?

 What is autism?

-Autism Spectrum Disorder (ASD), is a “ neurodevelopmental disorder that impacts brain development causing most individuals to experience communication problems, difficulty with social interactions, sensory processing differences, and a tendency to repeat specific patterns of behavior.
+Autism Spectrum Disorder (ASD) is a “neurodevelopmental disorder that impacts brain development causing most individuals to experience communication problems, difficulty with social interactions, sensory processing differences, and a tendency to repeat specific behavior patterns.
 There is also a markedly narrow repertoire of activities and interests.”
-(Source) In other words, they tend to have very specific special interests which may occupy a lot of their time.
+(Source) In other words, they tend to have particular special interests which may occupy a lot of their time.

 The term “neurodevelopmental” means that it is related to the way the brain grows and develops.
 This means that although there are often challenging behaviors associated with autism, it is not a behavioral disorder.

 In other words, children with autism don’t choose to behave in a challenging way – they behave in a challenging way because various lagging skills make them require additional supports to respond adaptively in various environments.

 The term “spectrum” describes the wide range of challenges and abilities people with autism face.
 Since the effects are so broad, no two individuals have the same challenges.

 The effects of ASD are lifelong impacting on all areas of a person’s life.
 Additionally, no two individuals with autism are alike and may have significant differences in skills across multiple domains.
 However, autistic individuals can and do often live very fulfilling lives.